Vindasu/car-squared/README.md

 ### AutomobileVO

 1. AutomobileVO
-    * The AutomobileVO is a virtual object of the Automobile model in the inventory microservice.
+    * The AutomobileVO accesses the inventory microservice Automobile model via a polling function.
+Then, when the AutomobileVO model is accessed by a view, it assesses the import_href value and confirms that the hrefs are equivalent between the services.

 2. Employee
     * The Employee model takes a name and an employee_number.
+It is unique in that the employee_number and the ID are not necessarily equivalent.
+We thought it would be nice for employees to be able to select their own employee number and we use the native ID for equivalency.
 3. Customer
     * The Customer model takes a name, an address, and a phone_number.
 4. Sale
     * The Sale model has foreignkeys to the Employee model, the AutomobileVO model, and the Customer model.
 It also has a price variable that is a decimalfield (with 2 decimal places representing a dolar amount).